 Natalia received a BA in psychology from Reichman University, an MA in social psychology, an MA in gender studies, and a PhD in marketing (consumer behavior) from Tel Aviv University.
 Her PhD research explores the underlying psychological mechanisms that explain the association between morality and beauty from a consumer perspective.

-Her recent publication:
+Her recent publications:

 Kononov, N., & Ein-Gar, D. (2023).
 Beautiful Strangers: Physical Evaluation of Strangers Is Influenced by Friendship Expectation.
 Personality and Social Psychology Bulletin, 01461672231180150.